robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 However, these advantages only materialise when there are several Sources from the same Author in your Second Brain (or you reference the Author in Atoms/Molecules).
 If this is unlikely to be the case, e.g if I’ve read a one-off blog post from some random author, I will leave the author as plain text.

-One downside of making placeholder Author notes is that one ends up having to create a lot of notes which then need to be filed away, given my folder structure.
+One downside of making placeholder Author notes is that one ends up having to create a lot of notes which then need to be filed away into folders (at least according to my organisation principles).
 I have written a python script that does this all for me – all I have to do is make an unlinked reference e.g `author: [[Firstname Lastname]]` then my helper script will create a `Firstname Lastname.md` note and move it to `Authors/`.

 ## Learning from different sources